KnightThymeTools/aoe2-aiscript/README.md

 ## 1. Overview

 Age of Empires was one of those hit games from the late 90s/ early 2000s that had a neat AI system.
 We considered the fact that its expert system could possibly be a scripting language.
 In that case, we decided to make a VS Code extension that would bring joy to AoE II content creators (specifically AI makers) anywhere.
-If yu are reading this, then you have installed that extension.
+If you are reading this, then you have installed that extension.

 ## 2. Features